CHELSEA CHAMPIONS... STAMFORD BRIDGE LEGENDS

 ALL PRE-ORDERS COME SIGNED BY THE AUTHOR WITH A PERSONAL ARSENAL THEMED MESSAGE!
 ORDER NOW AND BE THE FIRST TO RECEIVE THE BOOK WHEN IT IS LAUNCHED IN JULY

 “Arsenal are my release, my escape from the real world which, for ninety minutes, doesn’t exist.
 How long have we been saying how football is so far removed from the real world?
 Well, it turns out that has finally come in useful!”

-This is a unique, game by game, week by week, month by month account of an unprecedented and, at times, traumatic season for Arsenal, on and off the pitch, as seen through the eyes of an Arsenal supporter of over 40 years.
+This is a unique account of an unprecedented and, at times, traumatic year for Arsenal, on and off the pitch, as seen through the eyes of a LOYAL Arsenal supporter of over 40 years.

-Played out almost entirely behind closed doors, against the backdrop of a global pandemic that threatened to change our everyday lives for good, we needed football more than ever as release from everyday life.
+Set against the backdrop of a global pandemic that had threatened to change our everyday lives for good – at a time when we needed football more than ever to escape reality.

 AS WE APPROACH ASTON VILLA’S 150-YEAR LANDMARK, A STUNNING NEW BOOK PROJECT HAS BEEN COMMISSIONED TO CELEBRATE THE CLUB’S PROUD HISTORY.